Testimonies – Vol. 3, Day 183

 The solemn, testing truth for these last days is committed to us, and we should make it a reality.
 Brother A, you should avoid making yourself a criterion.
 Avoid, I entreat you, appealing to your own sympathies.
 All that we can suffer, and all that we may ever be called to suffer, for the truth’s sake will seem too small to be compared with what our Saviour endured for us sinners.
 You need not expect always to be correctly judged or correctly represented.
 Christ says that in the world we shall have tribulation, but in Him we shall have peace.

 You have cultivated a combative spirit.
-When your track is crossed, you immediately throw yourself into a defensive position; and, although you may be among your brethren who love the truth and have given their lives to the cause of God, you will justify yourself, while you criticize them and
+When your track is crossed, you immediately throw yourself into a defensive position; and, although you may be among your brethren who love the truth and have given their lives to the cause of God, you will justify yourself, while you criticize them and become jealous of their words and suspicious of their motives, and thus lose great blessings that it is your privilege to gain through the experience of your brethren.

 -424-